obviateio/okta-node/README.md

 # More Docs!
 All public-facing methods are documented with a Doxygen-like syntax.
 You can run a tool like [YUIDoc](http://yui.github.io/yuidoc/) to generate your own set.

+# Disclaimer & License
+Please be aware that all material published under the [OktaIT](https://github.com/OktaIT/) project have been written by the [Okta](http://www.okta.com/) IT Department but are not NOT OFFICAL software release of Okta Inc.  As such, the software is provided "as is" without warranty or customer support of any kind.

+This project is licensed under the MIT license, for more details please see the LICENSE file.